Norma Dawson

 Norma Margaret Dawson CBE is Professor of Law at Queen's University Belfast.

 She was appointed to a lectureship in the Faculty of Law at QUB in 1976, and became a senior lecturer in 1988, and professor of Law in 1995.
 She was head of the department of commercial and property law from 1989 to 1994, and director of the Law School and Dean of Faculty from 1994 to 1997.
 She chaired the university’s central student appeals committee from 2000 to 2004.

 Dawson teaches property law and intellectual property law.
 She was awarded a British Academy Senior Research Fellowship for 2005-2006 to pursue research on legal history.
 Her current research interests are in the fields of trade mark law, property law and legal history.
 She has written and published books and articles in the fields of land law, charity law, trade mark law and legal history.

 Dawson was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to legal education and the development of the legal profession in Northern Ireland.
+She was awarded an honorary doctorate by University of Edinburgh in July 2023.